 VI.
 Hold Harmless

 A. MaineHousing makes no warranties, expressed or implied.
 The Agency, at all times, will indemnify and hold MaineHousing harmless from any damages, liabilities, claims, and expenses that may be claimed against the Agency; or for injuries or damages to the agency or another party arising from participation in HMIS; or arising from any acts, omissions, neglect, or fault of the Agency or its agents, employees, licensees, or clients; or arising from the Agency’s failure to comply with laws, statutes, ordinances, or regulations applicable to it or the conduct of its business.
-The Agency will also hold MaineHousing harmless for loss or damage resulting in the loss of data due to delays, non-deliveries, or service interruption caused by Mediware Information Systems, by the Agency’s or other participating agency’s negligence or errors or omissions, as well as natural disasters, technological difficulties, and/or acts of God.
+The Agency will also hold MaineHousing harmless for loss or damage resulting in the loss of data due to delays, non-deliveries, or service interruption caused by WellSky Information Systems, by the Agency’s or other participating agency’s negligence or errors or omissions, as well as natural disasters, technological difficulties, and/or acts of God.
 MaineHousing shall not be liable to the Agency for damages, losses, or injuries to the Agency or another party other than if such is the result of gross negligence or willful misconduct of MaineHousing.
 MaineHousing agrees to hold the Agency harmless from any damages, liabilities, claims or expenses caused solely by the negligence or misconduct of MaineHousing.

 B. The Agency agrees to keep in force a comprehensive general liability insurance policy with combined single limit coverage of not less than five hundred thousand dollars ($500,000).
 Said insurance policy shall include coverage for theft or damage of the Agency’s HMIS-related hardware and software, as well as coverage of Agency’s indemnification obligations under this agreement.